odunola499/f5-lora/README.md

 ### Full Parameter Fine-tuning

-For scenarios where you need maximum adaptation capability:
+For scenarios where you need maximum adaptation capability and performance:

 ```python
 from f5_lora.train import get_loader, TrainModule, train_model